How to Search For Text in Excel?

-In the criteria column we need to use excel wildcard characters because we are just finding the part of the string value, so enclose the word “best” with an asterisk (*) wildcard.
+In the criteria column, we need to use a wildcard in excelWildcard In ExcelIn Excel, wildcards are the three special characters asterisk, question mark, and tilde.
+Asterisk denotes multiple characters, a question mark denotes a single character, and a tilde denotes the identification of a wild card character. because we are just finding the part of the string value, so enclose the word “best” with an asterisk (*) wildcard.

 This formula will return the count of the word “best” in the selected cell value.
-Since we have only one “best” value we will get only 1 as the count.
+Since we have only one “best” value, we will get only 1 as the count.

-#3 – Highlight the Cell which has Particular Text Value
+Highlight the Cell which has Particular Text Value

-For this first select the data cells and click on Conditional Formatting > New Rule.
+For this first, select the data cells and click on Conditional Formatting > New Rule.

-Unser new Rule select “Format Only Cells that contain”.
+Unser new Rule select “Format Only Cells that contain.”

-From the first drop-down select “Specific Text”.
+From the first drop-down, select “Specific Text.”

-In the formula, section enters the text that we are searching for in double-quotes with the equal sign. =”best”.
+In the formula, section enters the text that we are searching for in double-quotes with the equal sign. =”best.”

 Then click on FORMAT and choose the formatting style.

-Click on OK, it will highlight all the cells which have the word “best”.
+Click on OK.
+It will highlight all the cells which have the word “best.”

 This has been a guide to Search For Text in Excel.
-Here we discuss the top three methods that can search the cell value for a specific text and arrive at the result along with practical examples and downloadable excel template.
+Here we discuss the top three methods that can search the cell value for a specific text and arrive at the result along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –